atoum/atoum/README.markdown

 ## To go further

-*atoum*'s documentation is still being written, and the only available resource right now is the current document.
+[*atoum*'s documentation](https://github.com/geraldcroes/atoum-s-documentation) is still being written.
+It's a github repository, so some pull requests are welcome to improve it.
 However, if you want to further explore immediately *atoum*'s possibilities, we recommend :

 * Running in your terminal, either the command `php mageekguy.atoum.phar -h`, or the command `php scripts/runner.php -h` ;